 If fewer than two Fellows have signed in for dinner, High Table may not take place.
 In such an event, we will endeavour to give you advance warning to make alternative plans.

 Dinners may be taken on Tuesday to Friday during Term, with Tuesdays and Thursdays designated as Wine Nights, when diners are invited to assemble for further refreshment in the Wine Room following dinner.
 High Table dinner is also usually available on four Saturdays during Full Term.
-Please contact the Butler, Mark Smith, by 1pm at the latest on the day before you wish to dine, though booking further in advance is recommended.
-Mark can be contacted by email at or by phone on +44 (0)1223 748947.
+Those wishing to dine must sign in by 7pm on the day before you wish to dine, though booking further in advance is recommended.
+Please contact firstname.lastname@example.org.

-A Senior Non-Resident Member may bring one guest at a cost of £43 on Tuesdays and Thursdays during Full Term, and £35 on other nights.
-Please pay the Butler (see above) before the dinner.
+A Senior Non-Resident Member may bring one guest at a cost of £50 on Tuesdays and Thursdays during Full Term, and £41 on other nights.

 At High Table, Senior Non-Resident Members are guests of the Fellowship.
 If you would like to dine with a larger group than can be accommodated at High Table, please book one of the Saltmarsh Rooms through the Catering Department.